Doing exit interviews of church dropouts: Guidelines and suggestions

-Can we learn something from people who leave our church?
+What can we learn from people who leave our church?

-- I ask the Lord to help me keep the relational aspects in sight while I keep a lid on
+- I ask the Lord to help me keep the relational aspects in sight while I try to keep a lid on

 - What brought you to the church initially?

 - What was/is your over all impression of the church?